getodk/briefcase/README.md

         git clone https://github.com/YOUR-GITHUB-USERNAME/briefcase

 We recommend using [IntelliJ IDEA](https://www.jetbrains.com/idea/) for development.
-On the welcome screen, click "Import Project" and navigate to your briefcase folder.
-Select `Create project from existing sources` and select defaults through the wizard.
-Once the project is imported, right-click on the `res` folder, click on `Mark Directory as`, then select `Resources Root`.
+On the welcome screen, click `Import Project` and navigate to your briefcase folder.
+Select `Import project from external model` and select defaults through the wizard.
+Once the project is imported, IntelliJ may ask you to update your remote maven repositories.
+Follow the instructions to do so.

 The main class is `org.opendatakit.briefcase.ui.MainBriefcaseWindow`.
 This repository also contains code for three smaller utilities with the following main classes:
 - `org.opendatakit.briefcase.ui.CharsetConverterDialog` converts CSVs to UTF-8
 - `org.opendatakit.briefcase.ui.MainClearBriefcasePreferencesWindow` clears Briefcase preferences
 - `org.opendatakit.briefcase.ui.MainFormUploaderWindow` uploads blank forms to Aggregate instances

+To run the project, use the `run` Gradle task.
+To package a runnable jar, use the `jar` Gradle task.

 ## Contributing code
 Any and all contributions to the project are welcome.
 ODK Briefcase is used across the world primarily by organizations with a social purpose so you can have real impact!